iamslash/TIL/sql/README.md

 SELECT * FROM sales WHERE DATE(sale_date) = CURDATE();
 ```

-## MySQL NULL: The Beginner’s Guide
+## MySQL NULL: The Beginner's Guide

 In MySQL, NULL is a special value that represents "no data" or "unknown value."
 It is different from an empty string or a zero value.